Conflicts with your teenager?Understand what's going on

-Everyone takes a short test – the teenager gets their own version.
-Answers are private.
-You get a report that shows strengths and friction in your relationship, with concrete suggestions for everyday life with a teenager.
-Not therapy – but a new starting point for the conversations that otherwise don't happen.
+You get a report with strengths, friction points, and concrete suggestions for everyday life with a teenager.
+Not therapy — but a new starting point for conversations that otherwise don't happen.

 ·